 A specific sequence of courses in the MS program is not required.
 A course BA 481 "Business Strategy and Decision-Making for International Business" should be taken in the student's last term of the coursework.
 The course serves as the capstone course for this degree program and includes the qualifying exam required for graduation.
-Course BA 491 can be extended for a second term for one additional unit.
+Academic credit received six (6) years or more before the program completion will be deemed "no longer applicable".